tokenasian/tokenasian/README.md

 - 👋 Hi, I’m Matthew Armstrong.
-- 👀 I am a novice programmer interested in learning new languages.
-- 🌱 I am an undergrad undergoing a B.S in Computer Science.
+- 🔭 I am a junior programmer interested in learning new languages.
+I am an undergrad pursuing a B.S in Computer Science.
-- 💞️ I’m looking to collaborate on anything!
+- ☕️ I’m looking to collaborate on anything!
 The more experience the better.
-- 📫 You can reach me at...